Lalit439cs/Ques-Ans-sytem-on-Sheets/Ques-Ans on Excel sheet/README.md

 # Ques-Ans-system-on-Sheets
-question answering system that operates on Sheets.
+Developed a question-answering system that operates on unstructured data in Sheets.

 ### Requirements
 Execute the following to install all requirements: